icclab/rosdocked-irlab/README.md

 ## TL;DR

-Run a containerized basic ROS2 foxy environment and novnc for the graphical interface.
+Run a containerized basic ROS2 eloquent  environment and novnc for the graphical interface.
 First build the ROS2 foxy container image and then run docker-compose.
 This will pull the novnc image and run two containers.

 	cd rosdocked-irlab